Naval Historical Center Photo #63423

 career to perfecting torpedoes

-and torpedo tactics,
+and torpedo tactics for

 and he had no experience